shigeyukioba/matchernet/readme.md

 MatcherNet was developped with support by the New Energy and Industrial Technology Development Organization (NEDO), Japan, and by Post-K application development for exploratory challenges from the MEXT, Japan.

+Copyright (C) 2019 Kyoto University and National Institute of Advanced Industrial Science and Technology (AIST)

 # Document

 See an [overview](https://github.com/shigeyukioba/matchernet/blob/master/overview.md) for knowing what is MatcherNet in a little bit more detail.